The dashboard below provides data and analysis on Canada’s foreign aid flows.

 Aid data (uploaded version 2000-2013) (MS Excel)

-This data is part of ongoing research at The North-South Institute.
+This data is part of ongoing research at the Canadian International Development Platform.
 Comment here, or using the contact form.